Housing Supply and Affordability in Canada

 with Nathaniel Baum-Snow and Aled ab Iowerth

-In preparation for the Canadian Journal of Economics (invited “Viewpoint” article)
+Accepted, Canadian Journal of Economics

 Abstract: